What kinds of spiders can you find in Washington?

-Today, you are going to learn about 19 spiders that live in the state of Washington.
+Today, you will learn about the most common spiders that live in Washington.

-Before we begin, note that the list below is just a fraction of the overall spiders in Washington.
+Before we begin, note that the list below is just a fraction of the overall number of spiders found in Washington.
 Because of the sheer number of these arachnids, it would be impossible to cover them all.
-For example, some estimates claim there are over 50,000 species on the planet!
 With that being said, I did my best to develop a list of COMMON spiders that are often seen and easily identified.

-Wolf Spiders are one of the most recognizable spiders in the state of Washington!
+Wolf spiders are one of the most recognizable spiders in Washington!